 Taking Charge of Your Health When You Have Prostate Cancer

-A diagnosis of prostate cancer is a life-changing event both physically and psychologically for a man.
+A diagnosis of prostate cancer is a life-changing event both physically and psychologically.
 In addition to the physical impacts of the cancer and treatment options (typically urine control, erectile function and pain) the sheer shock and worry can have a significant adverse impact on your general health.

 A diagnosis of cancer brings your health clearly into your primary focus.
-And rightly it should.
+And so it should.
 In Chinese Medicine, the belief is that the only thing that can naturally kill cancer is your own body’s defences.
-Your body kills cancerous cells all of the time but something has happened and it’s dropped the ball on your prostate.
+Your body kills cancerous cells all of the time but something has happened and it’s dropped the ball on your prostate (or any other cancer).

 By making your body strong, you give it the best chance to do its job in controlling the cancer you have or preventing its return after successful treatment.

 Courses of Action

 Generally, there are two courses of action you can take (and only you can decide what action to take after consulting with your doctor): active surveillance or treatment.

 With active surveillance, you and your doctor will watch your prostate closely to see if it causes any symptoms or appears to be growing.
 During this time, you will have checkups and tests, such as PSA tests and digital rectal exams.
 You may also have prostate biopsies.
 There are a range of factors taken into account including your age, general health, Gleason Score, etc.